climacoinworld/climacoin/README.md

 For Polygon Testnet:
 `npx hardhat run scripts/deploy_vesting.js --network mumbai`

+### TokenStaking.sol

+Before running the deployment script for staking, you need to set up some environment variables.
+Replace the parameters inside `./scripts/token_staking_params.json` with your own parameters:
+- `token`: Address of the native token.
+The users can stake any amount of this token to increase their total balance.

+To deploy the staking contract, run:
+`npx hardhat run scripts/deploy_staking.js --network [NETWORK]`

+For Polygon Testnet:
+`npx hardhat run scripts/deploy_staking.js --network mumbai`

 *All the available networks can be found in `hardhat.config.js`.*

 ## How it works